Aleida Leurink: Legacy

-In 2009, M.L Hansen compiled and published the book "Tot Losser kwam" and Johan Effing compiled a list of her data on the website of Weather Station Losser.
+In 2009, M.L Hansen compiled and published the book "Tot Losser gekomen" and Johan Effing compiled a list of her data on the website of Weather Station Losser.

 In Losser, next to the church, there is the “Aleida Leurinkhuis” which has been a national monument since 1965.
 It is now used as a communal house.
 Leurink never lived in that house, but she lived in the house next door.